Domain Adaptation-Enhanced Searchlight: Enabling classification of brain states from visual perception to mental imagery: Conclusions

-In this paper, we have introduced an effective way to integrate DA into the searchlight procedure, significantly enhancing classification performance in cross-domain brain decoding.
-Through a comprehensive analysis involving data from 14 ROIs, we demonstrated that several DA techniques surpassed our baseline model, which was trained exclusively on perception data and evaluated on imagery data.
-This underscores the presence of a domain shift between the neural activities associated with visual perception and imagery of living versus non-living objects.\\
+Through a comprehensive analysis involving data from 14 ROIs and 18 subjects for a classification task distinguishing between living and non-living objects, we demonstrated that several DA techniques outperformed our baseline model.
+The baseline model was trained solely on perception data and tested on imagery data.
+Similar results were observed on a publicly available multiclass dataset, highlighting a clear domain shift between neural activities associated with visual perception and imagery.\\

-The best performing method was RTLC.
+The best performing method on our dataset was RTLC.
 Utilizing RTLC, we assessed both the nature and location of the domain shift within our DA-enhanced searchlight approach.
 Remarkably, RTLC enabled above-chance decoding of imagined stimuli in a highly distributed set of brain regions, including the visual cortex and the frontoparietal cortex.
-This contrasts sharply with non-DA searchlight procedures, which did not achieve comparable performance.\\
+This contrasts sharply with non-DA searchlight procedures, which did not achieve comparable performance.
+To strengthen the robustness of our neuroscientific findings, we replicated the results using a DA-enhanced searchlight approach with an alternative DA technique (BW). \\

 These findings are particularly promising for applications in BCIs and neurofeedback training, suggesting that DA techniques like RTLC can substantially improve the decoding of imagined stimuli or any other critical brain state that investigators may seek to induce in decoded neurofeedback studies.
 This advancement paves the way for more effective and reliable cross-domain brain decoding methods, potentially revolutionizing how neural data is utilized in practical applications.\\ \FloatBarrier